Home

 Can I get residency in Turkey if I buy a house?

 Yes, you can obtain a short-term residency in Turkey for up to 2 years by buying property there.
 However, there are special rules for citizens of different countries when purchasing property in Turkey.
-For example, citizens of countries that are neighbours of Turkey cannot buy property in border cities.
+For example, citizens of neighbouring countries cannot buy property in border cities.
 Furthermore, the title deed and the transaction must meet specific criteria when one party is a foreigner applying for a real estate residence permit in Turkey.
-Foreign citizens must ensure that each transaction complies with the latest regulations issued by Turkish authorities, as this is a relatively volatile field.
+Foreign citizens must ensure that each transaction complies with the latest regulations issued by Turkish authorities, as this field is relatively volatile.

 The property must be residential.